cruise13/data-science-test-repo/README.md

 # data-science-test-repo
-This will be my repo is used for the Data Science course in Coursera.
+This will be my repo for the Data Science course in Coursera.